Amicus Briefs

 U.S. v.
 Arthrex Inc.; U.S. v.
 Polaris Innovations; Smith & Nephew Inc. v.
 Arthrex Inc.

-AMICUS BRIEF SUMMARY – At issue in the consolidated set of cases is whether administrative patent judges (APJs) can be appointed by the U.S. Secretary of Commerce or whether the Constitution requires the President to appoint these judges and the Senate to confirm them.
+AMICUS BRIEF SUMMARY – At issue in the consolidated set of cases was whether administrative patent judges (APJs) could be appointed by the U.S. Secretary of Commerce or whether the Constitution required the President to appoint these judges and the Senate to confirm them.

 U.S. v.
 Havis